 chondrule O isotopic compositions that plot with the E chondrites

-Kakangari consists of about half chondrules and half chondrule fragments, mostly type-I, FeO-poor just as are EH3 chondrules, and they are FeNiFeS-rich.
+Chondrules in Kakangari constitute ~25 vol% and consist mostly of chondrule fragments, with only ~56% of the chondrules having remained intact.
+In a study employing four Kakangari thin sections, Barosch et al. (2019, 2020) measured only the complete chondrules and calculated an average diameter of ~0.7 mm.
+The chondrules and chondrule fragments are mostly type-I FeO-poor chondrules similar to those in EH3 chondrites, and they are also FeNiFeS-rich.
 In addition, AOAs and refractory material in the form of irregularly shaped CAIs are present.
-The relative proportion of chondrule textural-types, predominantly porphyritic and non-porphyritic, is unlike that in other chondrite groups; however, the abundance of POP chondrules is most similar to that of ordinary chondrites.
+The relative proportion of chondrule textural-types, predominantly porphyritic (86%) with minor abundances of both radial pyroxene (9%) and agglomeratic chondrules (5%), is unlike that in other chondrite groups; however, the abundance of POP chondrules (43%) is most similar to that in ordinary chondrites.
 Some porphyritic chondrules contain large metalsulfide intergrowths having ragged outlines, while others contain small metalsulfide beads within olivines and groundmass.
 Most chondrules and fragments also have metalsulfide rims, but some have fine-grained, igneous-textured silicate rims.
-The abundance of silicate rims in Kakangari is intermediate to that found in the CV and ordinary chondrites.
+Barosch et al. (2019, 2020) analyzed four Kakangari sections and determined that the abundance of zoned silicate rims (~7%) is much lower than in ordinary chondrites (~40%) and carbonaceous chondrites (~80%).
 Layered rims are found on some chondrules, implying that they have experienced at least three melting events with two accretionary episodes.
-Spongy troilite usually forms the final layer on chondrules and fragments.
+Spongy troilite usually forms the final layer on chondrules and chondrule fragments.

-A NanoSIMS study of Kakangari conducted by Floss and Stadermann (2009, 2012) revealed a single C-anomalous grain (13C-rich), probably SiC from AGB stars, corresponding to an abundance of ~4 ppm.
+A NanoSIMS study of Kakangari conducted by Floss and Stadermann (2009, 2012) revealed a single C-anomalous grain (13C-rich), probably SiC from an AGB star, which corresponds to an overall abundance of ~4 ppm in the meteorite.
 Kakangari also contains relatively low abundances of presolar silicate/oxide grains (< ~5 ppm).
 Furthermore, there is a complete lack of both O-anomalous presolar grains and amorphous silicates in the matrix.
 These findings attest to the fact that Kakangari experienced secondary processing, probably on the parent body, and thus cannot be considered a primitive meteorite.
+It was posited by Barosch et al. (2020) that Kakangari chondrules experienced open system gasmelt exchange, fragmentation, and remelting prior to accretion of the parent body.

 The fusion crust of Kakangari is described as dull and dark brown, exhibiting a close textured, locally ribbed and netted texture (S. Ghosh and A. Dube, 1999).
-The photos above show a 1.15 g surface fragment of Kakangari dispalying both the fusion-crusted side and the interior.
+The photos above show a 1.15 g surface fragment of Kakangari displaying both the fusion-crusted side and the matrix-rich interior.